PraveenHari17/PatientHealthMonitoringSystem/README.md

 # Group L2-G5 Projekt Asclepius
+Group L2-G5\
+SYSC 3010A

+Russell Radko\
+Aryan Huq Khan\
+Atharva Kasture\
+Praveen Hari\
+TA: Oly Papillon

-This repository contains all the necessary files to run the Projekt Asclepius health monitoring system and test its components.
+This repository contains all the necessary files to run the Projekt Asclepius health monitoring system and test its components.\

-To run the Projekt Asclepius health monitoring system there are four python scripts that must be run.
+Projekt Asclepius is a continuous health monitoring system that logs a patient current conditions as well as the ambient conditions of the room.
+Automation rules based on the sensor data can also be created to control the rooms ambient enviroment and send email notifications if a sensor exceeds a certain value.
+The web server provides a GUI to view the rooms current conditions as well as input automation rules.
+A local copy of the Firebase database will also be stored on the display node in a SQL database providing a backup of the recorded data.

 ## [DisplayNode](DisplayNode/)
 Sub-directory containing the files related to the display node.